 "I never thought she'd pull it off.
 It's a hard ritual.
 Nobody does it right."

 "Well somebody just did, and she's"—he pointed with his chin toward Buffy—"paying the price."

 Tayna suddenly looked to her left.
 "Tara's found Willow.
 I have to go."

 "You see her doing something like this again, something this dark, you tell me."

 "I will.
 I'm sorry."
 Tayna disappeared.

-Diaz knelt beside her, put his arms around her.
-"It's ok, Buffy.
+Diaz knelt beside her and put his arms around her.
+"It's all right, Buffy.
 I'm here."

 She didn't move.
 She couldn't feel him.
 Not in any normal way.

 "Everything's going to be fine.
 I know this is strange for you.
 This isn't what was intended.
 But you're back and we have to make the best of it.
 You have to go on.
 There's just no choice."

 She got up slowly.
 He stayed near her, trying to warn her when the demons got too close.
 But his voice wasn't loud enough to keep her from watching the demons destroy the robot.
 He couldn't prevent her scream of horror, or agony.
 But he understood it.
 He'd screamed it himself, his first few times in this job.